mekomsolutions/openmrs-cd/README.md

 ## Developer Guide

->OpenMRS CD is a Dockerized Jenkins with preconfigured jobs.
+>OCD3 is a Dockerized Jenkins with preconfigured jobs.
 Those jobs run Node JS scripts or Node-generated Bash scripts.

 This explains the structure and content of the root folder of the project: